slanska/nauth2/README.md

 ### Domains explained

 NAuth2 introduces concept of **domains**, areas that need to be controlled individually for every user.
-Domains can be applications, or features, or geographical locations.
+Domains can be applications in multi-tenant environment, or geographical locations (stores/branches) in a large corporation/chain store.
+Using domains is optional.
 Though NAuth2 does not have specific requirements for domain internal processing, it is normally expected that domain is specified in REST URL, like _website.address/**domain**_ or _**domain**.website.address_.
 Domain determines context of request being processed.
 A user may have different roles assigned depending on domain.
 NAuth2 provides